tcapelle/gpt_translate/README.md

 ### `config.yaml`

 The main change that I made to `config.yaml` was to `temperature`.
 I set this to `0.2` to reduce the "creativity" of GPT.
 This should increase the probability that our docs will be translated in the same way every time.
-In reviews of the output the "tone" of the translated test docs improved with lower `temperature`.
+In reviews of the output, the "tone" of the translated test docs improved with lower `temperature`.

 ### `human_prompt.txt`